Aviah/django-selenium-page-objects/README.md

         	self._expenses.append(expense)

-Then in the test, the expenses page with 5 expenses:
+Then in the test, an expenses page with 5 expenses:

 	exp_page = ExpensesPage(browser=self.browser)
 	exp_page.expenses = 5

-You can even add the expenses to the __init__ method, so instanciating is:
+You can even add the expenses to the `__init__` method, so instanciating is:

 	exp_page = ExpensesPage(browser=self.browser,expenses=5)